 - Time Required: 02:00 Hrs

-- Tags: Park, Observatory, Educational Site, Family And Kids, Observation Deck
+- Tags: Park, Observatory, Educational Site, Observation Deck

 Owned and operated by the University of Denver, this historic observatory was built in 1890.
 The rusticated red sandstone block building is quite pretty.
 It has a refracting telescope with a 20-inch objective lens.
 Every month, the Denver Astronomical Society organises fun and related events that include multi-media presentations, views of the heavens through the telescope, and an explanation of the observatory's workings.
 Find details of upcoming Public Nights on the Denver Astronomical Society website.

 The park outside the observatory is itself worth visiting.
 It is small but has a huge playground.
 Kids are often seen playing every variety of sport.
 Once a month, the park is used as a star-gazing party location.

 - Tickets payable online via PayPal.